rettedascode/SymfoShop/README.md

 2. Review the application logs in `var/log/`
 3. Ensure all dependencies are properly installed
 4. Verify your database configuration
+5. Check the configuration system in the admin panel

 ## 🔄 Updates